How to Change the World:

 14. Start Your Own Nonprofit Organization

 In the Grow Ensemble community, we welcome ambitious change-makers.
-Sure, at first glance this may seem like a rather large undertaking, but that’s why we created this helpful guide to get you started.
+Sure, at first glance this may seem like a rather large undertaking, but that’s why we created this how to start a nonprofit checklist.

 15. Change Jobs & Work for a Company with PURPOSE